Indications

 Enhancing Healthcare Team Outcomes

-The interprofessional healthcare team must communicate to the patient, parent, or caregiver and provide the fact sheet copy before administering the combination therapy (bamlanivimab and etesevimab).
+The interprofessional healthcare team must communicate with the patient, parent, or caregiver and provide a copy of the fact sheet before administering the combination therapy (bamlanivimab and etesevimab).
 The fact sheet includes the following information:

-• The FDA has approved both etesevimab and bamlanivimab for emergency use to treat mild to moderate SARS CoV-2.
+- The FDA has approved etesevimab and bamlanivimab for emergency use to treat mild to moderate SARS-CoV-2.

-• It can be used in adults and pediatrics if they are 12 years old and above or weighing 40 kg or more and are at high risk of progressing to severe COVID-19 or hospitalization.
+- It can be used in adults and pediatrics if they are 12 years old and above, weigh 40 kg or more, and are at high risk of progressing to severe COVID-19 or hospitalization.

-• Patients treated with bamlanivimab and etesevimab should continue following the CDC guidelines (wear a mask, social distance, avoid sharing personal items, and frequent handwashing).
+- Patients treated with bamlanivimab and etesevimab should follow the CDC guidelines (wear a mask, social distancing, avoid sharing personal items, and frequent handwashing).

 Media